serverpod/serverpod_docs/docs/07-concepts/05-database-communication.md

 await Company.insert(session, myRow);
 ```

-After the object has been inserted, it's `id` field is set from its row in the database.
+After the object has been inserted, its `id` field is set from its row in the database.

 ### Finding a single row
 You can find a single row, either by its `id` or using an expression.
-You need to pass a reference to the a session in the call.
+You need to pass a reference to the session in the call.
 Tables are accessible through generated serializable classes.

 ```dart
 var myCompany = await Company.findById(session, companyId);